The Sanctuary in Heaven

 3.2 Christ in the Heavenly Sanctuary

-It is commonly understood that when Christ entered the Heavenly Sanctuary after His ascension He entered the Most Holy, where, it is believed, the presence of the Father resided.
+As we have seen, it is commonly understood that when Christ entered the Heavenly Sanctuary after His ascension He entered the Most Holy, where, it is believed, the presence of the Father resided.

-There He conducted His ‘continual’ ministry until the time specified for the true final atonement in the Most Holy in Heaven.
+There He conducted His ‘continual’ ministry until the time specified for the true final Atonement in the Most Holy in Heaven.

 3.3 The Father in the Heavenly Sanctuary